Citroën C3 Aircross: C3 Picasso-based model (AI58; 2010)

-Compared with the global C3 Picasso, the restyled C3 Aircross has raised suspension, chrome roof bars, mirror covers, side skirts and a rear spare tyre.
-The C3 Aircross is based on the Brazilian first generation Citroën C3, when the global C3 Picasso is based on the global Peugeot 207 SW.
+Compared with the global C3 Picasso, the restyled C3 AirCross has raised suspension, chrome roof bars, mirror covers, side skirts and a rear spare tyre.
+The C3 AirCross is based on the Brazilian first generation Citroën C3, when the global C3 Picasso is based on the global Peugeot 207 SW.
 The C3 Aircross is capable of running on E85 Bioethanol.

 Ivan Segal, the managing director of Citroën of Brazil predicted sales of 30,000 Aircross models in a full year at launch, but lowered this expectation in 2011 to 2,000 Aircross models per month.
 Segal wanted to achieve this by targeting "young and adventurous" buyers.

-In May 2011, a non-crossover model model derived from the C3 Aircross was launched.
-Although called C3 Picasso, it was closer to the C3 Aircross (same platform, same grill, same interior, no tailgate) than to the global C3 Picasso.
+In May 2011, a non-crossover model derived from the C3 Aircross was launched.
+Although called C3 Picasso, it was closer to the C3 AirCross (same platform, same grill, same interior, no tailgate) than to the global C3 Picasso.

-Late 2014, Citroën C3 Aircross Lunar showcar was revealed at São Paulo International Motor Show.
+Late 2014, Citroën C3 AirCross Lunar showcar was revealed at São Paulo International Motor Show.

 Design and features

 The Aircross features an upholstered fabric interior, with corduroy or leather options.
 The engine supports are designed to collapse downwards slightly in a front end impact to prevent the engine from invading the cabin and injuring passengers.
-The C3 Aircross SX and Exclusive models have ABS, one of the few vehicles on sale in the Brazilian market with this feature.
+The C3 AirCross SX and Exclusive models have ABS, one of the few vehicles on sale in the Brazilian market with this feature.

-The C3 Aircross was designed with an obligation for green materials to be used where viable.
+The C3 AirCross was designed with an obligation for green materials to be used where viable.
 20 kg of the vehicle's polymers, include the parcel shelf, boot carpet, and partial use in the doors, are from natural fibres to meet this target.